TBC: The Tiny Binary Computer

 Arrangement of a control word.

-Figure 5 shows the layout of a control word in tbc's microprogram control store.
+Figure 5 shows the layout of a control word in TBC's microprogram control store.
 The bits are shown in the order they were discussed above.
 Tanenbaum (1989) pointed out that they would probably be arranged in a way that minimized crossing of conductors when the CPU was laid out for a semiconductor die.
 That's an engineering detail that need not concern us while we are working at the level of logical design.

 Stack